List of best-selling singles in the United States

-This is a list of best-selling singles in the United States, some of which have been certified by the Recording Industry Association of America (RIAA).
+This list compiles the best-selling singles in the United States, based on reported sales figures.
+Some of the singles have been certified by the Recording Industry Association of America (RIAA).
 In music, a single is a song considered commercially viable enough by the artist and record company to be released separately from an album, usually featured on an album as well.
 For more information, see single.